Thursday, December 25, 2008

 se mostró: shown

-is not your language, you have to get the dialogue’s clear meaning.
+You have to research and plan.
+If it is or it is not your language, you have to get the dialogue’s clear meaning.

 After dealing with the meaning and understanding of the audio, I will get my roman version opened in front of me, which would be easier now for me to sync and get the clear idea of the situation.
-I do remember it Very Happy
+I do remember it

 From start to end, all the way, your style of doing, and handling things, should be solved in your own way.